 Indices of human activity will be derived from campus traffic camera data and rates of nearby aircraft landings

 PAN-Environment is an international project including researchers from dozens of research institutions world-wide who have come together to understand impacts of COVID-19-related travel and transportation changes on wildlife in terrestrial and aquatic ecosystems.
 C19-Wild is proud to be a member of this international research team.

-For more information, contact Dr. Amanda Bates at Memorial University, Newfoundland.
+Contact: Dr. Amanda Bates at Memorial University, Newfoundland.
 Abates"at"mun.ca.

 Universities of British Columbia & Montana